 A verbal or written agreement between parties isn’t legally binding unless it’s:

-Without formalisation, assets like your home, business interests, superannuation, or even future inheritances could be disputed, sometimes years later.
-Getting legal advice early helps protect your interests long-term.
+These documents can be put in place before, during, or after separation or divorce.
+Without formalisation, assets such as your home, business interests, superannuation, or even future inheritances could be disputed years later.
+Getting legal advice early helps protect your interests in the long term.

 Step 1: Is it just and equitable to adjust property interests?